Night Trap: Re-release

 In May 2014, Night Trap designer James Riley announced that he was in talks to re-release the game with improved resolution and gameplay.
 That August, a Kickstarter campaign appeared for the game's original creators, who formed a company titled Night Trap LLC.
 The developers said that if the campaign was successful, they would be looking into re-releasing other Digital Pictures titles.
 Furthermore, the company was also considering making a sequel to the original game.
 The Kickstarter failed, only gaining $39,843 of its $330,000 goal.

 Two years later, in May 2016, game developer Tyler Hogle created a tech demo of Night Trap being played on a smartphone.
 Hogle had previously worked on official ports for two other Digital Pictures games, Double Switch (1993) and Quarterback Attack (1995).
 He posted a short video of his Night Trap demo online anonymously, and some gaming websites published stories on the video and contacted Tom Zito to ask if he was involved.
 Hogle got into contact with Zito, and the two began working towards a full release.
-The original source code and 1987 master footage are lost.
+The original source code and 1987 master footage were lost.
 Riley, however, possessed a copy of the timed master footage and provided it to Hogle.
 Because the footage was already timed, it was easier for Hogle to develop; however, he had to replay the original game multiple times to learn what actions triggered which scenes.

 Night Trap: 25th Anniversary Edition was announced in April 2017 to commemorate the game's 25th anniversary.
-The game was released on PlayStation 4 and Microsoft Windows on August 15, 2017, with an Xbox One release planned for the future.
+The game was released on PlayStation 4 and Windows on August 15, 2017, with an Xbox One release planned for the future.
 The game was developed and published by Hogle's Screaming Villains, and a limited-edition physical release by Limited Run Games was made available for the PlayStation 4 with three different cover art variations available that mimic the packaging of the original Sega CD release, the later Sega CD release, and the 32X version.
 The ESRB gave the re-release a "Teen" rating, a grade lower than the original's "Mature" rating.
 The anniversary edition of Night Trap uses the full uncompressed video footage with various new additions: deleted scenes including an introduction and a death scene featuring Danny, a behind-the-scenes developer commentary, a "theater mode" to watch all the story-related videos, a "survivor mode" which places Augers randomly in the house, and a playable version of Scene of the Crime.

 The anniversary edition was released on the Nintendo Switch on August 24, 2018.
-Some journalists found the Switch release ironic, given Lincoln's statement that "Night Trap will never appear on a Nintendo system" during the 1993 congressional hearings.
 A version for the PlayStation Vita was also released.
+In 2023, to commemorate April Fool's Day, Limited Run Games announced a Game Boy Advance port of Night Trap.
+The version was only available for preorder that weekend, and shipped in 2024.
+Unlike other versions, the Game Boy Advance game features no gameplay and only plays the video scenes.